iranzo/iranzo.github.io/content/pages/about.en.md

 translationKey: about
 url: /about
 lang: en
-lastmod: 2022-04-11T09:37:50.103Z
+lastmod: 2022-04-11T09:39:51.855Z
 ---

 ### Who am I?

-My name is Pablo and I've been working with OpenSource since before I started university.
+My name is Pablo and I've been working with Open Source since before I started university.

-Part of my evolution with OpenSource is described in this article [Linux]({{<ref path="2008-06-03-mi-Evolucion-con-Linux.es.md" lang="es">}}).
+Part of my evolution with Open Source is described in this article [Linux]({{<ref path="2008-06-03-mi-Evolucion-con-Linux.es.md" lang="es">}}).

 Since 2006 I work for Red Hat, where I started as a Dedicated Enterprise Engineer (Onsite Consultant) for a country-wide retail company with headquarters in Valencia.